 After a domestic drought lasting five years, general manager Uli Hoeneß and the duo dubbed “Breitnigge” by the media led FCB back to the path of success.
 Alongside combative midfield general Paul Breitner, Karl-Heinz Rummenigge became a world-class striker.
 The two-time Ballon d’Or winner scored 218 goals for Bayern in all competitions, while midfielder Breitner netted 110.
 The 1980 Bundesliga title was followed by five more in the following decade.
 In 1986 FC Bayern replaced 1.
 FC Nürnberg as record German champions.
 “We saw the rebirth of Bayern’s great team from the 1970s,” Rummenigge later said.

-A legendary cup final win against FC Nürnberg followed in 1982.
-After going 2-0 down FC Bayern turned the game round to win 4-2.
+A legendary DFB Cup final win against Nürnberg followed in 1982.
+After going 2-0 down, FC Bayern turned the game round to win 4-2.
 Dieter Hoeneß, with a bandaged head, scored one of the goals.
-The European Cup went begging that year when Bayern lost 1-0 to Aston Villa in the final.
-And Germany lost to Italy in the World Cup final - but Breitner went into record books as being the only German to score in two World Cup finals.
+However, the European Cup went begging that year when Bayern lost 1-0 to Aston Villa in the final.

-Jupp Heynckes arrived in 1988.
-He was tasked with building a new, powerful squad following the departure of Matthäus, Brehme, Eder, Hughes, Michael Rummenigge and Jean-Marie Pfaff.
+Jupp Heynckes would take over as coach after that.
+He was tasked with building a new, powerful squad following the departures of Matthäus, Andreas Brehme, Norbert Eder, Mark Hughes, Michael Rummenigge and Jean-Marie Pfaff.
 Heynckes led Bayern to consecutive titles in 1989 and 1990, yet that goal of European glory remained out of reach.